ELECTRICAL INJURIESYou may be entitled to compensation...

 Four Major Types of Electrical Injuries

-While there are many different varieties of electrical injuries, the most common of which we’ll list later, most fall into four categories: burns, falls, electrical shock, and electrocution.
-We’ve explained them below in greater detail, so you can better understand electrical injuries, and take the necessary safety precautions to avoid them.
+While there are many different varieties of electrical injuries, most fall into four categories: burns, falls, electrical shock, and electrocution.
+We’ve explained them below in greater detail so you can better understand electrical injuries and take the necessary safety precautions to avoid them.

 Burns – One of the more frequent electrical injuries, burns occur when the body directly contacts an electrical source.
 Electrical burns differ from other burns because even when they look minor on the surface, internal damage can be severe.
 As an electrical current will run through the body, it’s possible that muscles and internal organs like the heart and brain could be damaged.
 When experiencing an electrical burn, do not apply anything to the affected area until you receive medical attention.